 Approved Laboratories must report test results of samples sent for certification purposes to the certification database maintained by REAL.
-These may include test results obtained for:
+A single upload of final results should be made to the database i.e., Approved Laboratories should avoid uploading interim results or duplications of the same results.
+These uploads may include test results obtained for:

 - i.
 For initial validation purposes; - ii.
-On-going testing to verify the continued efficacy of the PAS 100/PAS 110 quality management system and compost/digestate compliance with PAS 100/PAS 110 minimum quality criteria and any other criteria specified and agreed with the customer; - iii.
-Archive samples that have been tested to verify compliance with PAS 100/PAS 110; and - iv.
+On-going testing to verify the continued efficacy of the PAS 100/PAS 110 quality management system and compost/digestate compliance with PAS 100/PAS 110 minimum quality criteria and any other criteria specified and agreed with the customer; and - iii.
 Re-sample test results that have been tested to verify corrective actions efficacy.

-When joining either Scheme, Participants agree that the Approved Laboratories may disclose all the above sample results to REAL, their Certification Bodies, the Environment Agency and such other regulator to which it would be reasonable to disclose the samples (see also BCS and CCS Scheme Rules).
+When joining either Scheme, Participants agree that the Approved Laboratories may disclose all the above sample results to REAL, their Certification Bodies, the relevant environmental regulator and such other regulator to which it would be reasonable to disclose the samples (see also BCS and CCS Scheme Rules).